Chalos-Atiesh/GuildTradeskills/README.md

 	<li><strong>/gt broadcast send</strong>: Toggles whether you are sending broadcasts to everyone. <strong>Yes, everyone everyone.</strong></li>
 	<li><strong>/gt broadcast receive</strong>: Toggles whether you are receiving broadcasts from everyone. <strong>Yes, everyone everyone.</strong></li>
 	<li><strong>/gt broadcast sendforwards</strong>: Toggles whether you are frowarding broadcasts that you have received. <strong>Use with caution.
 This may impact performance.</strong></li>
-	<li><strong>/gt broadcase receiveforwards</strong>:Toggles whether you are accepting forwarded broadcasts that you ahve received. <strong>Use with caution.
+	<li><strong>/gt broadcase receiveforwards</strong>: Toggles whether you are accepting forwarded broadcasts that you have received. <strong>Use with caution.
 This may impact performance.</strong>
 	<li><strong>/gt window {window_name}</strong>: Sets the output window.</li>
 	<li><strong>/gt reset</strong>: Resets all stored data.
 Yes... all of it.&nbsp;<strong>This cannot be undone</strong>.&nbsp;We warned you.</li>
 </ul>